 Food ads need to make consumers salivate and wish they could have a bite of what you’re selling.

+This is a clever way to introduce their new Sorbet flavors.
 Just looking at this ad will make you feel refreshed and light.
 You can actually feel the tingling sensation of raspberry and pomegranate in your mouth.
 The bottle is perfectly laid out to make it look like you’re scooping it out from a tub of sorbet.

 Nothing shows the playfulness of Nutella better than this ad that uses reverse psychology to get you interested.
 Instead of doing what the ad tells you, you’d want to actually do the opposite.